jomicm/barChart/README.md

   labelPosition: 'centre', // The position of values' labels };
 ```
-options - Parameter for Stackable Chart.
+**options** - Parameter for Stackable Chart.
-*(Additionally to the Single Chart example, you can add an element to "options" named "indicators" that contains an array of the labels to be used to give extra information about stackable bar colors and meaning)*
+- *Additionally to the Single Chart example, you can add an element to "options" named "indicators" that contains an array of the labels to be used to give extra information about stackable bar colors and meaning*
 ```
 indicators: [{ name: 'East', color: 'white', background: 'red' }, { name: 'West', color: 'white', background: 'purple' }, { name: 'North', color: 'white', background: 'blue' }, { name: 'South', color: 'white', background: 'orange' }]
 ```

 ### Known issues and bugs

-* When selected certain values for "width" and "height" the behavior is not as expected.
+* When selecting certain values for "width" and "height" the behavior might not be as expected.

 ### Features to be implemented

 This project is a work in progress.
 So, below you can find next features to be added.
 * Possibility to modify background colors.
-* Select between the actual values or percentage for y Axis.
+* Select between the actual values or percentage for Y Axis.
 * Add informative labels for X and Y axis.
 * Add option to switch between vertical and horizontal Bar Chart.
 * Integrate more animations.
-* Add more filling options like solid and different patterns.
+* Add more filling options like solid and patterns.

 ### Authors